 Design and Build

-It's an easy step into the Edge thanks to the driver's seat being at a height where you don't have to clamber up or slink down into it.
+Otherwise of course, the recipe is the same as on any other Edge model.
 The driving position is easy to tailor as the steering wheel moves for reach and angle, and there's lots of space for your head, shoulders and legs.
 As for rear seat passenger space, well the news is both good and bad.
 Despite the fact that the boot is huge - with all the seats in place, there's 800-litres of space if you pack to the roof - Ford doesn't provide the option for a third row of seating.
 In compensation, there's a vast amount of room for second row occupants.

 Market and Model